f/react-wait/README.md

 > [Play with Demo](https://codesandbox.io/s/pmp3w1om17).

-**use-wait** isa **React Hook** helps to manage multiple loading states on the page without any conflict.
+**use-wait** is a **React Hook** helps to manage multiple loading states on the page without any conflict.
 It's based on a **very simple idea** that manages an array with multiple loading states.
 The **built-in loader component** listens its registered loader and immediately become loading state.

 # Quick Start